craftercms/docs/source/includes/engine-project-security-guide.rst

 #. **Using SAML2**

-   To configure SAML 2.0, follow the instructions: :ref:`newIa-engine-saml2-configuration`
+   To configure SAML 2.0, follow the instructions: :ref:`engine-saml2-configuration`

 #. **Using Crafter Profile**

-   To configure Crafter Profile, follow the instructions: :ref:`newIa-engine-crafter-profile-configuration`
+   To configure Crafter Profile, follow the instructions: :ref:`engine-crafter-profile-configuration`

 ^^^^^^^^^^^^^^^^^^
 Add Authentication